 Requesting a Data Practices Advisory Opinion

-While the Data Practices Office responds to data practices questions on an informal basis - via telephone or email - at any time, the Commissioner of Administration has authority to issues non-binding advisory opinions on certain issues related to the Data Practices Act (Minnesota Statutes, Chapter 13).
+While the Data Practices Office responds to data practices questions on an informal basis - via telephone or email - at any time, the Commissioner of Administration also has authority to issue formal, non-binding advisory opinions on certain issues related to the Data Practices Act (Minnesota Statutes, Chapter 13) in limited circumstances.
 No fee is required.
 The Data Practices Office handles matters relating to advisory opinions and prepares drafts on behalf of the Commissioner.

 - A government entity subject to Chapter 13 can request an opinion on questions relating to public access to data, rights of data subjects, and classification of data.
 (See Minnesota Statutes, section 13.072, subdivision 1 (a)).

-- A person who disagrees with a government entity's determination regarding data practices can request an opinion regarding the person's rights as a subject of government data or right to access government data.
+- A member of the public who disagrees with a government entity's determination regarding data practices can request an opinion regarding the person's rights as a subject of government data or right to access government data.
 (See Minnesota Statutes, section 13.072, subdivision 1 (a)).

+Please note the following.
 The Commissioner will not accept an opinion request in which the issues giving rise to the request are no longer timely.
 Advisory opinions are based upon the written record provided to the Commissioner.
 The Commissioner does not have fact-finding authority.
 The Commissioner will not accept opinions that give rise to a conflict of interest for the Commissioner (e.g., opinion requests involving the Department of Administration or the Governor).

-- Write (email or letter) to the Commissioner of Administration, c/o Data Practices at email@example.com or 50 Sherburne Ave, 201 Admin Bldg., St. Paul, MN 55155
+- Write (email or letter) to the Commissioner of Administration, c/o Data Practices Office at firstname.lastname@example.org or 320 Centennial Office Building, 658 Cedar St., St. Paul, MN 55155

 - State that you are requesting an advisory opinion.